 The origins of Halloween and its symbols are fairly well known.
 For example, the Library of Congress (U.S.) research center state, "Virtually all present Halloween traditions can be traced to the ancient Celtic day of the dead . . .
 In old England cakes were made for the wandering souls, and people went "a' soulin'" for these 'soul cakes.' . . . "

 Nicholas Rogers, a historian who explored the holiday's origin, noted that although some who study folklore believe the holiday came from one of Rome's feasts called Pomona, it is usually linked with a Celtic feast dedicated to Samhain.

 Why do many who profess to believe in the Bible celebrate Halloween?
 The simple answer is to them (not God) it does not make any difference.
-They see no harm in cavorting about dressed like a devil or a skeleton.
+They see no harm in cavorting about dressed like a devil, skeleton or even a ghost.
 They enjoy giving out candy to children and having 'fun' at parties.
 Adults like Halloween because the holiday has far less expectations than other celebrations (e.g. Christmas, Easter).
 They also do not see anything ultimately wrong with having their children have "harmless holiday fun."